aminnurrasyid/unlabelled-speaker-recognition/README.md

 # unlabelled-speaker-recognition

+My solution mainly consist of designs.
+Codes inside the python notebook is mainly for me to quick test my ideas as direction of the solution only.

+#### Data Sample from URL https://www.openslr.org/12

+#### Diagram is created at draw.io

 To investigate potential approaches for detecting and recognizing individual speakers from a dataset of over 200 unlabelled microphone recordings.
 When a voice is present, the goal is to identify which of the 200